oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

   persistent or non-persistent messages can expect JMS to efficiently cache the backlogs in memory.
-- CPU requirements are sometimes significantly higher when a WebLogic Server is starting so that a low CPU allocation that might be suitable for runtime use risks causing unacceptably slow startup times.
+- CPU requirements are sometimes significantly higher when a WebLogic Server is starting.
+This means that a low CPU allocation that might be suitable for runtime workloads risks causing unacceptably slow startup times.
 Requirements vary considerably between use cases.
 You may need to experiment and make adjustments based on monitoring resource usage in your environment.